ChasLui/fast-levenshtein/README.md

 ## Contributing

-If you wish to submit a pull request please update and/or create new tests for any changes you make and ensure the grunt build passes.
+If you wish to submit a pull request, please update and/or create new tests for any changes you make and ensure the build and tests pass locally (`npm run build`, `npm test`).

 See [CONTRIBUTING.md](https://github.com/chaslui/fast-levenshtein/blob/master/CONTRIBUTING.md) for details.